Employers’ Claims and Remedies

 Another remedy available to employers, which has some conceptual overlap with termination, is descoping – that is, removing part of the original scope of works from the contractor.
 The wording of variation provisions in most contracts will permit an employer to add to or omit from the contractor’s scope of works, effectively at its discretion.
 On the face of such provisions, it may appear that an employer would have the right to omit substantial portions of the contractor’s works for any reason (e.g., if the employer is dissatisfied with the contractor’s performance generally).
 However, this may be prohibited by the express terms of the variation provisions.
 Even if it is not, most legal systems limit the ability of an employer to make substantial omissions from a contractor’s scope of works.
 In common law systems, it is generally held that an employer cannot take work from the original contractor in order to give it to another contractor unless the variation provision of the original contract permits the employer to do so.
 In some civil law jurisdictions, particularly those in the Middle East, local law prevents government employers from changing a contractor’s scope of works by more than 10 per cent without retendering the works.
 In practice, this has the effect of preventing a government employer from reducing the contractor’s scope of works by more than 10 per cent.

 As noted earlier, an employer will be concerned to see that its project is delivered on budget.
-Disputes about price often arise as a result of claims made by contractors for additional payment, as considered in Chapter 4.
+Disputes about price often arise as a result of claims made by contractors for additional payment, as considered in the chapter on Contractors’ Claims, Remedies and Reliefs.
 Insofar as such claims are concerned, the employer will generally be the respondent – that is, it will be defending claims made by the contractor and arguing that the contractor is not entitled to the extra costs it is claiming.